By Libby Hagedon

 Think back to the last time you bought a new-to-you item.
 Maybe it was a new water bottle.
 Maybe it was a pack of diapers for you to try on your baby.
 Maybe it was a new tube of mascara.
 What persuaded you to make that purchase?
 Was it the packaging?
 The store environment?
 Did you ask a friend?
 Chances are, overwhelmed with choice, you pulled out your phone and looked up some reviews.

-When we buy something new, 97% of us will read online reviews before buying or visiting a new business.
+When we buy something new, herpes dating before buying or visiting a new business.
 And not just one or two reviews – on average, consumers are spending nearly 14 minutes reading, using 7.9 different media sources when shopping for products or services in their local area, and reading on average 10 reviews (and businesses’ responses to reviews) before feeling able to trust a business and make a purchasing decision.
 These reviews have tangible results for businesses – positive reviews make 91% of consumers more likely to use a business, while 82% will be put off by negative reviews.

 Think that if you’re doing a great job and sell a great product for a great price, you’ll get great reviews that translate into sales?
 Think again.
 With so much competition online, actively protecting and improving your online reputation is the key to success.
 The biggest step you can take is to make the big ask – the ask for a review.